kepano/obsidian-minimal/README.md

 ### Contributing

 If you would like add support for a plugin, or have found a bug you'd like to help fix, don't hesitate to open a pull request.
+Have a question?
+Join the [Minimal channel](https://discord.com/channels/686053708261228577/931008597557649410) on the official [Obsidian Discord](https://discord.gg/veuWUTm).

 ### Build instructions